typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 The Pods for the StatefulSet will be initialized with the image `mygroup/myapp`.
 Adjust this image name to match the actual image published by the sbt or Maven build.
 The `imagePullPolicy` is set to `Never` to ensure only image published to the Docker registry is used.
 If the image doesn't exist in the Docker registry, the StatefulSet creation will fail with an error.

 Each Pod in the StatefulSet will expose port `2551` as declared by the `containerPort` named `akka-remote`.

+The StatefulSet exposes `myapp-0`, `myapp-1`, and `myapp-2` as the cluster's seed nodes.
+As StatefulSet guarantees the startup order of the container, `myapp-0` will be started first and become the cluster leader.
+Should `myapp-0` is restarted for any reasons, the new instance of `myapp-0` will look for `myapp-1` or `myapp-2` first to join the cluster, ensuring no split cluster upon `myap-0` restart.

 Please adjust the CPU and memory resources to match the requirements of the application.